 If you want to extend your experience to other parts of Taiwan, be sure to take part in a few cultural activities in Yilan.

-What to do indoors
+Things to do indoors in Hualien

 There are plenty of things to do indoors in Hualien, especially when it is raining.
 It really depends on what you are looking for like culture, landmarks or even food.
 Here are just a few suggestions: